percona/postgresql-docs/docs/pg-stat-monitor.md

 1. Add `pg_stat_monitor` in the `shared_preload_libraries` configuration parameter.

-    The recommended way to modify PostgreSQL configuration file is using the [ALTER SYSTEM](https://www.postgresql.org/docs/15/sql-altersystem.html) command.
+    The recommended way to modify PostgreSQL configuration file is using the [ALTER SYSTEM :octicons-link-external-16:](https://www.postgresql.org/docs/15/sql-altersystem.html) command.
 [Connect to psql](installing.md#connect-to-the-server) and use the following command:

     ```sql
     ALTER SYSTEM SET shared_preload_libraries = 'pg_stat_monitor';